Tesseract-Network/tesseract-website/blog/2025-12-12-intro-post.md

 # Building the Internet of Agents with z402

-AI agents are playing an increasingly important role in our lives, they're becoming always more capable and autonomous, the **Internet of Agents** is what will make them an organism that is greater than the sum of its parts.
+AI agents are playing an increasingly important role in our lives, they're becoming increasingly more capable and autonomous, the **Internet of Agents** is what will make them an organism that is greater than the sum of its parts.

 <!-- truncate -->

 ## History and motivation

 Each day millions of internet transactions are carried out, these transactions are done through different UIs and payment processors, there's no standard governing them.
-But why we would need it?
+But why would we need it?
 Essentially a standard makes things easier, for developers and for users, moreover it creates a more fair environment, where there are no few "gatekeepers" companies handling the payments and can charge high fees, there's just the protocol and everybody can use it.

 It's weird that such a universal human primitive like the payment is not encoded into the internet as a fundamental protocol, this wasn't supposed to be case, in fact, in 1997 in the [specification of HTTP/1.1](https://www.rfc-editor.org/rfc/rfc2068) a `402 - Payment Required` status code was added and kept for "later use".
 Still today, the 402 status code is considered non standard and there's no internet native payment protocol.
 But this is about to change.